Huseyinx12/Udemig-Education/README.md

 <h2> Technologied Used </h2>

-•	HTML5: Provides the structure and foundation of the site.
+•	<h5>HTML5</h5>: Provides the structure and foundation of the site.

-•	CSS3: Used for styling, animations, and layout enhancements.
+•	<h5>CSS3</h5>: Used for styling, animations, and layout enhancements.

-•	Responsive Design: Ensures adaptability to various screen sizes using media queries.
+•	<h5>Responsive Design</h5>: Ensures adaptability to various screen sizes using media queries.

 Udemig Education combines functionality and design to create an intuitive